Content

 Text

 Read our submission criteria and general guidance.
-We suggested applicants consider the following information when making a nomination:
+We suggest applicants consider the following information when making a nomination:

 How original was the work undertaken?